The legal status of a long-term European Community resident is granted exclusively to third-country nationals.

 Electronically

-In person or by mail
+In person or by post

 Enclosed the following required documents with the application*: